-When a device wants to look for a particular ServiceType with certain attributes, it sends a ServiceSearch message to Central.
+Search, Subscription and Control: When a device wants to look for a particular ServiceType with certain attributes, it sends a ServiceSearch message to Central.
 Central checks the ServiceLookUp table if a match occurs, and replies with a ServiceReply, containing the list of ServiceTypes that match.
 Here, the device can request for only the best match out of several possibilities.
 Once the best matched service is chosen, the device (now known as the Control device) can send an ActionRequest to the remote service.
-This is done through simple XML parsing.
 The remote service (Service Provider) executes the action and returns an ActionResponse, to indicate whether the action has been successful or not.

-Control devices can cache the best matched service and its lease period with the Central for future use.
+Control devices cache the best matched service and its lease period with the Central for future use.
 Optionally, they can also go into the Subscription mode for specific services.
 Subscription allows the Control device to reuse the same service without going through the Search process via the Central.
 Control devices become Subscribers by sending a SubscriptionRequest with a certain lease period to the remote service.
 Any change in the state of services will be notified to the Subscribers through event messages.

 If the Service Provider is a 3D device, it might not be able to maintain a SubscriptionTable necessary to administer subscriptions.
-In which case, the Central will administer a CentralSubscriptionTable and the remainder of the subscription is done through the Central instead of burdening the 3D device.
-All ActionRequests from Subscribers will be sent through Central and Central will inform the 3D device what needs to be done, reply to the Control devices and notify the subscribers when the state of the 3D service changes.
+In which case, the Central will administer a CentralSubscriptionTable for all 3D Service Providers.
+SubscriptionRequests will be made to the Central, which, after receiving service updates from the 3D Service Provider when a state change occurs, will notify all its Subscribers.